conan-io/docs/extending/python_requires.rst

 ------------

 The ``python_requires`` feature is a very convenient way to share files and code between different recipes.
-A *Python Requires* is similar to any other recipe, it is the way it is required from the consumer what makes the difference.
+A python requires is similar to any other recipe, it is the way it is required from the consumer what makes the difference.

 A very simple recipe that we want to reuse could be: